the Creative Commons Attribution 4.0 License.

 4.5 Carbon dioxide fluxes

 The first profiles of the first and second nights were taken at 18:10 UTC (flight 4) and 20:10 UTC (flight 19), respectively.
-Hence, flight 4 is representative for the xCO2 profile at t0=18:00 UTC, but flight 19 is not.
+Hence, flight 4 is representative for the profile at UTC, but flight 19 is not.
 We therefore need an estimate for the profile at t0.
 Due to the convective mixing that takes place during the day, the CO2 dry-air mole fraction within the boundary layer is nearly independent of height, an assumption that is supported by the profile from flight 4 (see Fig. 7).
 Assuming further that all surface fluxes were trapped in the developing NBL, air parcels above the NBL height should have preserved the CO2 dry-air mole fraction of the column between t0 and the time of the first flight.
-Consequently, we assume the whole column xCO2(t0,z) to be equal to the mean dry-air mole fraction of the first measured profile between 50 and 125 m height.
+Consequently, we assume the whole column to be equal to the mean dry-air mole fraction of the first measured profile between 50 and 125 m height.
 For consistency we apply this approach to both nights.

 The fluxes we calculated from the NBL budgets are listed in Table 3, given as the amount of CO2 per time and surface area.

 The storage flux in Table 3 corresponds to term (A) in Eq.
-(11), the subsidence flux corresponds to term (B) and the total flux is equal to S, i.e. the NEE averaged over the time from t0 to tF.
+(11), the subsidence flux corresponds to term (B) and the total flux is equal to , i.e. the NEE averaged over the time from t0 to tF.
 During both nights, horizontal convergence of air masses led to lifting and consequently a negative subsidence flux.
 However, the subsidence flux was small compared to the storage flux, accounting for about 1 % of the total flux.
 An important consequence of the low subsidence flux is that errors stemming from the simplified model of the NBL growth (see Sect.
 3.3) have only a minor influence on the uncertainty of the total flux.

 The plausibility of our results can be checked against EC and chamber measurements taken at Fendt.
 Both the EC and the chamber measurements observed only the fluxes from the pasture at the site, while the NBL budget has a larger footprint.
 Even at low wind speeds of 0.5 m s−1 air parcels travel 1.8 km every hour.
 Therefore, the NBL budget also includes sources that are located several kilometres apart.
 Given the land cover around Fendt, those sources likely include forests, crop fields and potentially some residential areas (see Figs. 14 and 15 for exemplary footprints).
 Nevertheless, as pasture is the dominant land cover in the area, all three methods should agree on the order of magnitude of the CO2 flux at night.

 No EC measurements of acceptable quality are available for either of the nights we probed the NBL (Fig. 11).
 Conditions of strong radiative cooling combined with weak wind resulted in stable conditions and a violation of the assumptions underlying the EC technique.
 As a backup, we calculated the mean diurnal cycle from the EC measurements taken between 4 July 2016, 00:00 UTC, and 11 July 2016, 23:59 UTC, a period that includes all our flights and was reasonably consistent in the diurnal variations in temperature.
 The result is presented in Fig. 11.
-All fluxes calculated from the NBL budget lie within the range of NEE observed by EC between 18:00 and 01:00 UTC (6–16 µmolm-2s-1).
+All fluxes calculated from the NBL budget lie within the range of NEE observed by EC between 18:00 and 01:00 UTC (6–16 ).
 The later the flight at Fendt took place, the lower the NBL-based average NEE, indicating a decreasing flux over the course of the night.
 We interpret this, at least partially, as an effect of the temperature decrease during the night (Fig. 6), which reduces respiration.
 In contrast, NEE measured by the EC station increases during the night.
 However, an increase in respiration over the course of the night is implausible.
 Given the small number of EC measurements of acceptable quality, this apparent trend is likely an artefact.

 Figure 12 shows the NBL-derived fluxes in comparison to chamber measurements.
 Data from the small chambers are available only for the second night.
 Opaque chambers measure respiration, while clear chambers, the EC station and the NBL budget observe NEE.
 Therefore, a comparison of the fluxes obtained with these different techniques is only meaningful when photosynthesis is low or absent, i.e. roughly between sunset and sunrise.
 The convergence of the fluxes of the clear and dark chambers just after 18:00 UTC suggests that photosynthesis has largely ceased as early as t0.
 Hence, throughout the time span for which we determine the NBL budget NEE is dominated by respiration, and all the different techniques are comparable.
 Surprisingly, the measurements with the big chambers yield fluxes only one-third as high as obtained with the small chambers, even though all chambers were deployed close to each other on the same meadow.
 Despite careful investigation, the reason for this discrepancy has not yet been found.
 The NBL budget agrees in magnitude to the fluxes measured with the small chambers.
 Similarly to the NBL budget, all chamber measurements exhibit a negative trend in fluxes over the course of both nights.

-In addition to in situ measurements at Fendt, the range of nighttime NEE of pasture and forests observed in other studies at central European sites with a climate similar to Fendt (Cfb or Dfb in the Köppen–Geiger classification according to Peel et al.2007) provides a plausibility check for the NBL budgets (Table 4).
+In addition to in situ measurements at Fendt, the range of nighttime NEE of pasture and forests observed in other studies at central European sites with a climate similar to Fendt (Cfb or Dfb in the Köppen–Geiger classification according to Peel et al., 2007) provides a plausibility check for the NBL budgets (Table 4).

-We exclude crop fields from the comparison, as their NEE depends heavily on crop type and time of harvest.
+Gilmanov et al. (2007)Wohlfahrt et al. (2005)Wohlfahrt et al. (2005)Chen et al. (2014)Siebicke et al. (2012)Longdoz et al. (2008)Kutsch et al. (2008)Kutsch et al. (2008)Hommeltenberg et al. (2014)We exclude crop fields from the comparison, as their NEE depends heavily on crop type and time of harvest.
 Compared to the literature values, NEE for Fendt derived from the NBL budget is on the high end of ranges reported for pasture and higher than most fluxes reported for forests.
 One explanation is that our measurements took place on two fair weather days in the warmest month of the year 2016, which likely resulted in higher respiration than observed on average over a longer period.
 Furthermore, Fendt lies in a region with organically rich soils (Fig. 2a).
-Soil organic carbon content has been shown to be positively correlated with microbial biomass (Habashi2016), suggesting particularly strong respiration under beneficial conditions.
-This explanation is supported by the measurements at Mooseurach (Table 4), a drained peatland forest 20 km to the east of Fendt, where respiration fluxes of up to 15 µmolm-2s-1 have been observed.
+Soil organic carbon content has been shown to be positively correlated with microbial biomass (Habashi, 2016), suggesting particularly strong respiration under beneficial conditions.
+This explanation is supported by the measurements at Mooseurach (Table 4), a drained peatland forest 20 km to the east of Fendt, where respiration fluxes of up to 15 have been observed.

 Another potential cause for higher fluxes observed with the NBL budget relates to the terrain at Fendt.
 At night, katabatic flows of cool, CO2-rich air can stream down the steep slope west of the measurement site.
 Though Fendt is situated in a valley with only a shallow slope to the east, this inflow might lead to localised lifting of air that is not accounted for in the ECMWF IFS data and hence not included in our calculation of subsidence.
 The increased NBL height and high variability in the lowest 50 m observed during flight 7 as well as the higher flux derived from the NBL budget are an indication of such an inflow event.